Updated

 Multi-Model Support

-Cursor lets you switch between AI models per conversation — Claude Opus 4.6, GPT-4.5, Gemini, and Cursor’s proprietary models.
-No other AI code editor offers this level of model flexibility in a single interface.
+Cursor lets you switch between AI models per conversation — Claude Opus 4.8 and Sonnet 4.6, OpenAI’s GPT-5 family, Google’s Gemini 3, xAI’s Grok, and Cursor’s own in-house Composer models.
+(The exact roster changes often; Cursor’s docs list the current set.)
+Few AI code editors offer this level of model flexibility in a single interface.
 You can use a faster, cheaper model for simple completions and a frontier model for complex architectural questions, all within the same session.

 @ Symbol Context System